Discovering the Golden Beauty of Benone Beach on the Causeway Coast

 Getting To Benone Beach

 Benone Strand is located on the north coast of Northern Ireland in County Derry/Londonderry.
 It stretches between Castlerock and Magilligan Point.
 The beach is easily accessible from the nearby towns of Limavady and Coleraine.
 Given its natural beauty and extensive stretch of golden sands, Benone Strand makes for an essential stopover if you’re travelling along the Causeway Coast.
+The Benone Tourist Complex, a central point for visitors, is located at 53 Benone Avenue, providing a useful address for those planning their visit.

 Getting to Benone Beach By Car